WaqasAhmedRajput/react-online-shoes-app/README.md

 ### Project
-Bootcamp 2020 #rd Project Demo
+Bootcamp 2020 3rd Project Demo D

 ### Use of JSON STATIC data FILE

-in this project i use data.json file fetching a data
+in this project i use data.json file fetching a data or some images in static folder